VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 ### math pipe

 `| math ...` [pipe](#pipes) performs mathematical calculations over numeric values stored in [log fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model).
-For example, the following query divides `duration_msecs` field value by 1000, then rounds them to integer and stores the result in the `duration_secs` field:
+For example, the following query divides `duration_msecs` field value by 1000, then rounds it to integer and stores the result in the `duration_secs` field:

 ```logsql
 _time:5m | math round(duration_msecs / 1000) as duration_secs